rchatterjee/typtopcpp/README.md

 For `Debian`, `Fedora`, and `Mac OSX` I have a prebuilt packages.
 Check out the [releases](https://github.com/rchatterjee/typtopcpp/releases).

-`Mac OSX` just download `.pkg` file and double click to install it.
+`Mac OSX` users just download `.pkg` file and double click to install it.
 (Requires account password.)

-For `Debian`, download the `.deb` package and run the following command to install the package.
+For `Debian` based operating systems, download the `.deb` package and run the following command to install the package.
 ```bash
 $ sudo dpkg -i <typtop-file-name>.deb
 ```